icebob/moleculer-java-site/src/actions.md

 }
 ```

-The Service Descriptor is received by all remote nodes and can be processed,
+The `Service` Descriptor is received by all remote nodes and can be processed,
 regardless of the programming language.
-Sample [Middleware](middlewares.html) that checks the configuration of a Java (or JavaScript) Action:
+Sample [Middleware](middlewares.html) that checks the configuration of a Java (or JavaScript) `Action`:

 ```java
 public class DeprecationChecker extends Middleware {